Doctoral Programme in Physical and Chemical Sciences - Admission Criteria and Instructions for Applicants

 All the mentioned documents are mandatory (if not otherwise mentioned below).

-In the autumn call, if applying for a right to study, an applicant will prepare a research plan and a supervision plan in the second application phase together with her/his supervisor.
+In the autumn call, if applying for a right to study, an applicant will prepare a research plan and a supervision plan in the second application phase together with her/his supervisors.

 1. Curriculum vitae: